-Desiree F. Moore, GFAA Advisory Board and Art Liaison Committee and Chair of GFAA Young Visionaries
+Desiree F. Moore, GFAA Advisory Board, Art Liaison Committee and Chair of GFAA Young Visionaries

-Desiree F. Moore is a partner in the Chicago and Doha offices of the international law firm K&L Gates LLP.
+Desiree F. Moore is a partner in the Chicago office of the international law firm K&L Gates LLP.
 Ms. Moore is commercial litigator, with a focus on Intellectual Property, Social Media, and Art Law related matters.
 Ms. Moore is the founder and co-chair of the firm’s Social Media and the Law practice group, as well as the firm’s Middle East Art Law representative.

 Ms. Moore has successfully represented visual artists, major Hollywood producers, international media conglomerates, theater/dance companies, and other creative industry clients, both in pre-dispute counseling and in active litigation in state and federal courts across the United States.
 Ms. Moore regularly writes and lectures on various legal topics, including social media and the law and the intersection of art and law.